Safer Technologies for Schools (ST4S)

 When choosing software products to use in your school or kura, it can be hard to know where to find impartial advice.
 ST4S provides an overview of digital products for use in schools and kura and offers guidance on whether these products meet privacy and security standards.

 ST4S provides a catalogue of reports on commonly used school software, which have been assessed against a set of security and privacy standards.
 The reports identify any risks associated with requirements that are not fully met and advise as to how these might be mitigated.
-Products that have a ‘low risk’ or ‘medium risk’ outcome are given an ST4S badge to show on their website.
+Products that have a ‘low risk’ or ‘medium risk’ outcome can apply for an ST4S badge to show on their website.
 These companies commit to regularly confirming they are compliant with critical security and privacy standards.

 Based on the information in the reports, your school or kura can consider any privacy or security risks and make an informed decision with the software you choose.